Ismar Schorsch: Personal life and education

-He is the son of Hanover Rabbi Emil Schorsch.
-They both experienced the so-called "Reichskristallnacht" in Nazi Germany a different manner.
-Schorsch escaped to England in 1938 and emigrated to the United States in 1940.
+He is the son of Rabbi Emil Schorsch.
+Rabbi Emil Schorsch was arrested and interned in Buchenwald on Kristallnacht.
+The Schorsch family escaped to England in 1938 and emigrated to the United States in 1940.

 Schorsch graduated from Ursinus College in 1957 and was ordained by JTS in 1962, holds master's degrees from JTS and Columbia University.
 He was awarded a PhD in Jewish History from Columbia University in 1969.
 He and his wife, Sally, have three grown children (Jonathan Schorsch, Rebecca Schorsch, and Naomi Stein) and eleven grandchildren (Ada, Livi, and Nathaniel Moses, Emanuel, Michal, Gedalia, Nava, and Jacob Schorsch, and Eve, Emmett, and Ruthie Stein).